North Korea vows to shun U.N. rights forum over political attacks

 Any resolutions adopted against the DPRK "will be none of our business and we will never ever be bound by them", he said.

-Ri said the U.N. rights forum was marked by worsening "politicization, selectivity and double standards", and criticised gun-related violence in the United States and Europe's migrant crisis.
+Ri said the U.N. rights forum was marked by worsening "politicisation, selectivity and double standards", and criticised gun-related violence in the United States and Europe's migrant crisis.

 Japan and South Korea are drafting a resolution for debate at the ongoing four-week session to renew the mandate of the U.N. special rapporteur on human rights in North Korea, currently Marzuki Darusman, and may seek further steps.